bbenoist/vscode-quicktips/README.md

 > **Note:** Be sure to list your extension in the [dedicated wiki page][supported-extensions] to make your end-users aware of your QuickTips support.

-Here is an alternative example baser on the Hello World VS Code extension tutorial:
+Here is an alternative example based on the Hello World VS Code extension tutorial:

 ```json
 {